nvaitchk/workbench-example-sdxl-customization/README.md

 * GPU requirements: Any NVIDIA training GPU, tested with 1x NVIDIA A100-80GB
 * NVIDIA driver requirements: Latest driver version
 * Storage requirements: 40GB

+## Prerequisites:
+1. Installation of Nvidia AI Workbench. (https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/)
+2. A Github account and an access token.
+3. A Huggingface account and an user access token.

 # Quickstart
 If you have NVIDIA AI Workbench already installed, you can use this Project in AI Workbench on your choice of machine by: